crouvpony47/furdown/README.md

 [Download stable win32 builds.](https://github.com/crouvpony47/furdown/releases)

-### Changelog (v.0.5.5.0)
+### Changelog (v.2.0.1.0)
-- adapt to site changes
+- Switched to Edge-based embedded browser for authentification and human verification.

 ### A note about CF's "I'm Under Attack" mode
-- If you are already logged in but are shown the login form anyway, simply navigate to the FA main page.
+- If you are already logged in but are shown the login form anyway, simply navigate to the FA front page.

 ### System requirements
-- Windows 7 or newer, might not work on server editions
+- Windows 7 SP1, 8.1, or 10+.
+Windows 10 or 11 recommended.
-- .NET 4.6.2
+- .NET Framework 4.6.2
-- IE11 (for systems where IE11 is not available, compile Furdown from source after adjusting `src/Program.cs:WebBrowserEmulationSet()` accordingly)
+- Microsoft Edge WebView2 (usually preinstalled on Windows 10 or newer)

-IE11 requirement can be bypassed if you implement an alternative cookie provider, see "Advanced options" section below.
+Edge WebView2 requirement can be bypassed if you implement an alternative cookie provider, see "Advanced options" section below.

 ### Portable mode